jsuereth/ottl-proposal/PROPOSAL.md

 - Artificial distinction between rvalues and statements (e.g. ParseJSON can be used as an rvalue, but replace_pattern has no value and can only write to a field)
 - very limited condition support (statements can only have a single condition, structured as foo() where baz); I think I want a ternary operator
 - inconsistent and surprising syntax limitations (parentheses cannot be safely added around any expression, Boolean values can't be used as conditions without appending == true, time values can't be stored in cache fields, etc)
-- Even trivial manipulation requires a specific "built-in" function, e.g.
+- Many transformation functions have only trivial differences, and many use cases wind up adding new, subtly different, "built-in" functions to OTTL. e.g.
   - `set`
   - `delete_key`
   - `delete_keys`